tmux-python/tmuxp/doc/about_tmux.rst

 Short cut       ``Prefix`` + ``c``

-                You may then :ref:`Rename window`.
+                You may then rename window.
 =============== =========================================================

 Traverse windows